 The Bodhisatta was once a landowner.
 When the Bodhisatta’s grandfather died, his father was overwhelmed with grief and stopped eating, bathing, and attending to his business.
 The Bodhisatta knew he was the only one who could get his father over his sorrow, so he went out of the city and found a dead ox.
 He placed grass and water in front of it and loudly encouraged it to eat and drink, making sure many people saw him doing this.

 In the Lifetime of the Buddha

-One day the Buddha divined that a certain landowner, depressed over the death of his father, was ready for a spiritual breakthrough.
+One day, the Buddha divined that a certain landowner, depressed over his father’s death, was ready for a spiritual breakthrough.
 The Buddha went to the man’s house and told him that people who understand that all things are impermanent do not grieve.
 Then the Buddha told him this story as an example, and the man did reach a breakthrough.